CarolANikolic/shorts-summary/README.md

 ## What I learned

-### Th use of ffmpeg library, Promise and Float32Array:
+### The use of ffmpeg library, Promise, and Float32Array:

 - Convert video MP4 into a WAV file using ffmpeg library;
-- Use Promise to manage tasks that takes time and handle potential outcomes (successful outcomes (resolved) and errors (rejected) when the task is completed;
+- Use Promise to manage tasks that take time and handle potential outcomes (successful outcomes (resolved) and errors (rejected) when the task is completed;
 - Use Float32Array to store float numbers (audio, graphics, scientific calc) to make the code faster and to use less memory space.

 ~~~